Magnetoelectric effect in the mixed valence polyoxovanadate cage V$_{12}$: Impact of electric field

 In Fig. \ref{loc42-goc-B0} the localisation of the electrons in the ES is shown.
 It can be seen that due to the influence of electric field the itinerant electrons from the ES move to sites 4 and 8.
 Thus, they are forced to interact mostly with the localized electron at site 12 (see lower panel in Fig. \ref{structure}).
 For the electric field applied along sites 1 and 2 the itinerant electrons move to sites 1, 4 and 5, 8, that is they become less localized than with the field applied along sites 4 and 2 (see Fig. \ref{loc12I} in Appendix \ref{apham}).

 The electric field $E$ in Hamiltonian (\ref{hamef}) is a field experienced at a given vanadium site and not the applied external field.
 To estimate the screening effect spin density was estimated by means of DFT in various external electric fields.
 The results can be seen in Fig. \ref{loc42-goc-B0}.
 To obtain a good agreement between DFT and Hamiltonian calculations the external electric field used in DFT should be divided by $3$, which suggests that due to the screening effect the local field is three times smaller than the applied external electric field.
-The DFT results are shown only for external fields up to $7$ V/nm since for higher fields the electronic structure changes to the form that cannot be modeled by Hamiltonian (\ref{ham}).
+The DFT results are shown only for external fields below $7$ V/nm since for higher fields some of the spin density is moved out of the vanadium cores changing the electronic structure to the form that cannot be modeled by Hamiltonian (\ref{ham}).
+Below $E_{ext}=7$ V/nm according to DFT calculations the molecule remains fully intact and only electron redistribution among vanadium cores can be observed.

 The relocation of the itinerant electrons influences their interactions with other electrons which is reflected in the correlations (see Fig. \ref{corIgoB0}).

 It can be seen that correlations between electrons in the IS engaging site $12$ show an extremum for the field slightly smaller than $2$ V/nm.
 The correlation between the itinerant electrons in the ES and the electrons in the IS split into three branches.
 The highest one corresponds to the correlation with the nn, which is usually site $12$ as the electric field increases.
 The second positive branch corresponds to the interaction with the most distant site (for large field it is site $10$).
 The negative branch corresponds to correlations with nnn.
 The correlation between itinerant electrons increases, but not much.
 All this behavior can be ascribed to the increasing localisation of the itinerant electrons as the electric field rises.